 - Give a little garlicky flavor to this crust by adding in a teaspoon of garlic powder with the flour.

-How To Make This Quick Pizza Dough Recipe
+How To Store Pizza Dough

 Quick and Easy Pizza Dough